-Arizona to Alaska Born in Phoenix, Lisa lived in numerous Arizona towns as a child and later spent several years in California.
-By young adulthood, she was in Alaska and started mountain climbing.
+In young adulthood, Lisa lived in Alaska and started mountain climbing.
 She climbed in South America on different expeditions, seeking summits in Ecuador, Chile and Argentina.
 She also traveled solo through Europe and Asia.

 Climbing left her wanting strong first-aid skills.
 She signed-up for an Emergency Medical Technician course.
 The class included ride-alongs on the Fire Department’s Advanced Life Support ambulances, which exposed her to the rewards of helping people in crisis.
 She moved to Oregon for training and was soon back in Alaska, pulling 24-hour shifts as a paramedic.